top of page

 Which section is number 48?
 Which section is number 412?

-• the fluorescent beads contained in the magnetic portion of each section are imaged with automated fluorescence microscopy
+contained in the magnetic resin part of each section

 sectionBeads.jpg